eddmann/eddmann.github.io/_posts/2014/2014-04-06-functional-quick-sort-in-scala-and-javascript.md

 };
 ```

-As you can see the functions defined are similar to functionality already present in Scala's standard libraries.
+As you can see, the functions defined are similar to functionality already present in Scala's standard libraries.
-Variable unpacking is planned for inclusion in ECMAScript 6, though at this time, I decided to use a workaround within the current JavaScript specification that achieves a similar affect.
+Variable unpacking is planned for inclusion in ECMAScript 6, though at this time, I decided to use a workaround within the current JavaScript specification that achieves a similar effect.

 ```js
 function unpack(fn, el) {